OfficeDev/office-js-docs-pr/docs/develop/automatically-open-a-task-pane-with-a-document.md

 ## Support and availability

-The autoopen feature is currently <!-- in **developer preview** and it is only --> supported in the following products and platforms.
+The autoopen feature is currently supported in the following products and platforms.

 |**Products**|**Platforms**|
 |:-----------|:------------|